-The filter supports all of the standard ZFP controls for affecting compression including rate, precision, accuracy, and expert modes.
+The filter itself supports either interface.
+The filter also supports all of the standard ZFP controls for affecting compression including rate, precision, accuracy, and expert modes.
 For more information and details about these modes of controlling ZFP compression, please see the ZFP README.